JustinHammer-teck/SettlementService/README.md

 - nix | nix-darwin (Optional, if you want to run nix-shell)
 - just (Optional, if you want to run automate task)

+## Demo Testing Note

+I already create a hack to mimic InMemoryDatabase behavior that clear everything on shutdown.

 ## Implementation Note:

 My implementation focusing on showcase Domain Driven Design, application architecture